NansPellicari/UE4-TimelineSystem/Docs/Api.md

 ```
 class UNGameLifeTimelineManager
-  : public UNTimelineManagerBaseAdapter
+  : public UNTimelineManagerBaseDecorator
 ```

-This adapter is fitted to track time when player plays since the game is launched.
+This decorator is fitted to track time when player plays since the game is launched.

 It used internally an FTimerManager to tick and to works accordingly with all time alterations (game pause, slowmo, ...).
 It could be usefull for bonus/malus attribution which works during the full game session.